-In both events, there will be talks by individuals from organisations who have sought to embed user led principles within their work.
+In both events, there will be talks by individuals from organisations who have sought to embed user led principles and co-production within their work.
 There will also be workshop sessions where you will meet and share ideas with other people in your sector (community disability organisations, researchers, service providers and commissioners).

 Collectively, we aim to co-produce solutions to the growing challenges facing disabled people and the organisations/sectors that seek to support them.
 There will be a focus on developing a consensus statement.
 This will record the position we reach and provide useful guidance, with clear ways to make what you do more user led.